nomad-coe/nomad-simulations/README.md

 Ruff auto-formatting is also a part of the GitHub workflow actions.
 Make sure that before you make a Pull Request, `ruff format . --check` runs in your local without any errors otherwise the workflow action will fail.

-Alternatively, if you are using VSCode as your IDE, we added the settings configuration file, `.vscode/settings.json`, such that it performs `ruff format` whenever you save progress in a file.

 ### Debugging

 For interactive debugging of the tests, use `pytest` with the `--pdb` flag.
-The officially recommended IDE is VSCode..
+We recommend using an IDE for debugging, e.g., _VSCode_.
-When debgugging in there, add the following snippet to the `launch.json` jobs:
+If using VSCode, you can add the following snippet to your `.vscode/launch.json`:

 ```json
 {